Muskan-pathan/ALV_POP-UP/README.md

-Displaying Purchase Order Details in POP-UP.
+Displaying Purchase Order Details in POP-UP format using ALV.

 Enetr Purchase Order number and execute.